caetano-dev/dot-files/README.md

-# My Vim plugins.
+# My configs.

-A backup of the plugins and mappings I use.
+A backup of the configs, plugins and mappings I use.

 I'm currently using [NvChad](https://github.com/NvChad/NvChad).